Built with Indexhibit

 A REMEMBRANCE OF THE ENCLOSURE ACT

 PART I | THE COMMONERS

 The enclosure acts describe the legal process through which common rights over land were terminated and the common land converted to the exclusive property and use of a landowner.
 This project starts from a belief that a deeper understanding of the enclosure acts, along with the industrial revolution and the American and Caribbean plantation system, is vital to having a critical understanding of the systems and politics that will inhabit now.

 The photographs were taken on an analogue medium format camera with black and white film and the subsequent prints are hand-tinted using traditional photographic dyes.
-We used this process to enliven the landscapes, through colour, with a form of magical realism and invoke the uncanny nature of the land.
-This serves to highlight a lost deeper, more mystical, often matriarchal and less mercantile connection to the land.
+We used this process to enliven the landscapes, through colour, with a form of magical realism and invoke both the uncanny nature of the land.
+This serves to highlight a lost deeper, more spiritual and mystical, often matriarchal and less mercantile connection to the land.
 It is the breaking of this relationship which Italian feminist historian, Silvia Federici, argues was central to the capitalist expansion of which the Enclosure Act was a dominant apparatus.

 Hand-tinting by Marg Duston

 2021 - Fuera de Lugar, Sabrina Amrani Gallery, Madrid, Spain